SwitzerChees/gocacheproxy/README.md

 ## Getting Started

 These instructions will cover usage information about the go application and for the docker container image.
-This reverse proxy only supports HTTP (no HTTPS support for target)
+This reverse proxy only supports HTTP (no HTTPS support for target).
+Speed up TTFB up to 1 - 15 ms.

 ### Prerequisities